__________________________________________________________________

 (“first instalment” is a guarantee deposit)

 (Rom.
 12:1).
-In this world the bodies of everyone perish but the righteous
+In this world the bodies of everyone perish, but the righteous souls

-heavenly people, dwelling in earth bodies as in a tent, waiting for a new
+people of heaven, dwelling in earth bodies as in a tent, waiting for a new house.

 2 Cor.
 5:1-2,